vuestorefront/github-actions/vsf-ecommerce-pull-request/README.md

-## Vue Storefront eCommerce Check Action
+## Vue Storefront Pull Request Github Action

 > This Github Action provides special flow to check your eCommerce integration with Vue Storefront.
 > Although you can use it with any kind of Node.js app - if the flow suits, of course.
 Enjoy.